HP 300LX: HP 320LX and 360LX

+320LX

-The HP 320LX, released in 1997, was an improved version of the 300LX.
-It was largely identical to its sister unit, but included a backlit screen, an increase in RAM from 2MB to 4MB, and a dedicated compact flash slot.
+The HP 320LX, released in 1997 alongside the 300LX, was an improved version of the 300LX.
+It was largely identical to its sister unit, but included a backlit screen, an increase in RAM from 2 MB to 4 MB, and a dedicated compact flash slot.
 It was also upgradable to Windows CE 2.0 (which required a physical replacement of the ROM card containing the OS).
 The 320LX came boxed with an AC adapter and serial cradle in addition to the standard equipment from 300LX.

+360LX

-An even later variant, HP 360LX, increased the RAM to 8 megabytes and increased the clock speed of the CPU to 60 MHz.
+A later variant, HP 360LX, increased the RAM to 8 MB and increased the CPU clock speed to 60 MHz.
 It also shipped with Windows CE 2.0.
+The 360LX was released on November 10, 1997 at a starting price of $699.

 Ericsson MC12 and MC16

 Ericsson marketed re-branded variants of the 320LX and 360LX named MC12 and MC16, respectively.
 They consisted of essentially the same hardware, but were shipped with a cable and software combo that allowed for using select Ericsson phones as modems.